waste-of-kindergarten/xpython37-v0.1/python/Doc/library/ctypes.rst

 Arrays and pointers
 ^^^^^^^^^^^^^^^^^^^

-.. class:: Array(\*args)
+.. class:: Array(*args)

    Abstract base class for arrays.

-   The recommended way to create concrete array types is by multiplying any :mod:`ctypes` data type with a positive integer.
+   The recommended way to create concrete array types is by multiplying any :mod:`ctypes` data type with a non-negative integer.
 Alternatively, you can subclass this type and define :attr:`_length_` and :attr:`_type_` class variables.
    Array elements can be read and written using standard subscript and slice accesses; for slice reads, the resulting object is